 For additional COVID-19 information, Sharecare, BCBS’s health and well-being partner, has launched a COVID-19 hub page with up-to-date information in one central location.
 The AskMD symptom checker now includes a COVID-19 consultation to help you identify risk, symptoms and steps to take based on CDC and WHO guidelines.
 If you have not already signed up for Sharecare, follow the steps included in this Sharecare flyer to get started today.

 How do I access Virtual Visits so I can avoid visiting a medical clinic?+

 Virtual Visits are available to those enrolled in the Company’s health plans.
 Cost per visit depends on the medical plan you chose during your enrollment.
-Medical Virtual Visits are FREE for Choice Plus Plan, Options Plan, and PPO Blue Plan participants.
-Health Saving Plan participants pay less than $60 per visit and HSA dollars can be used. *This fee may be waived by your insurance carrier for COVID-19 related services.
+Medical Virtual Visits are FREE for full-time employees enrolled in the Choice Plus Plan, Options Plan, and PPO Blue Plans.
+Full-time and QEC Health Saving Plan participants pay less than $60 per visit and HSA dollars can be used. *This fee may be waived by your insurance carrier for COVID-19 related services.

 Virtual Visit Providers are trained and equipped to assess COVID-19, the flu and other minor health issues.
 Visit the Virtual Visit – Medical page for information about how to register, choose a provider and schedule your virtual visit.

 Can I lower my contribution to my FSA for Dependent Care (DCA) if my child’s daycare or school closes?+

 Yes.
 Your FSA Dependent Care Account (DCA) may be changed to contribute $0.00 for the rest of the year.
 You will have until March 15, 2021 to spend the funds in your DCA account.
 Claims having a ‘date of service’ which falls between January 1, 2020 and March 15, 2021 are eligible for reimbursement.

 To lower your DCA, contact the Benefits Team.